Blog

 4. Subject Line

 Clearly state that the letter concerns the termination of a contract.
-For example, you might write, “Subject: Termination of Contract – [Contract Number or Title].”
-This immediately informs the recipient of the letter’s purpose.
+For example, you might write, "Subject: Cancellation of Service Agreement – [Contract ID]."
+This immediately informs the recipient of the letter's purpose.

 5. Statement of Intent to Terminate